ChristianChilValencia/Mobile2-MidtermsProject-WeatherForecastApp/README.md

-Here’s a cleaner, Markdown-formatted version of your Weather Forecast App documentation for your GitHub README:

----

 # 🌦️ Weather Forecast App
 A mobile application built with **Ionic + Angular** that provides real-time weather and forecasts using the **OpenWeatherMap API**.

----

 ## 📱 Features